Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping: Methodology

 \section{Methodology}

 The goal of this work is to introduce and evaluate the performance of learning-based autonomous robotic laboratory skill acquisition, particularly for the task of scraping a vial sample.
-This task is commonly performed in laboratory environments and is fundamental for successful powder diffraction since it maximises the transfer of powder.
+This task is commonly performed in laboratory environments and is fundamental for successful autonomous powder diffraction~\cite{Lunt2024}, ~\cite{Szymanski2023}.
 This is particularly crucial as synthesising molecules is costly~\cite{Pecharsky2003}.
 As illustrated in Fig.~\ref{fig:overall_block_diagram}, a real or simulated robotic manipulator uses a scraper that is attached to the robot's end effector and a vial is placed within its workspace.
 The robot has to learn to insert the tool while scraping the vial walls.
 Our proposed method relies on force/torque information at the robot’s end-effector which is essential to realise contact-rich manipulation tasks; scraping glassware requires stringent force control which can be captured through sensory feedback.
+Force feedback is particularly intriguing as monitoring fine powder manipulation through perception is challenging due to the ubiquitous nature of the task: transparent media e.g. lab glassware suffer from specular reflections, and adding white, or transparent crystals makes it even more problematic.
+In addition, given the contact-rich nature of the task, we believe this can only be captured through force feedback rather than visual demonstrations or feedback as different materials exhibit different properties when exposed to environmental factors.